Shinsplat/ComfyUI-Shinsplat/README.md

 	Just add one prompter per line, ending that particular prompt is done using
 	<enter>, which is equal to the "new line" character.

+## END

+	Everything after this uppercase term is ignored.

 Python / Python More

 	A very simple node that I was unable to find from day one, so I made it.
 It's